-After I went to Madagascar and fell in love with the tropical nature and its inhabitants, I decided that I wanted to study nature conservation.
-I found the study ‘Forest and Nature conservation’, on a small green university of applied science, and instantly knew that this was the study I was going for.
-Mostly because this study had the specialisation ‘Tropical Forestry’, which sounded perfect for me.
-And that is how on 1st September 2015 officially started with my bachelor study.
+After I went to Madagascar and fell in love with tropical nature and its inhabitants, I decided that I wanted to study nature conservation.
+I found the study called Forest and Nature Conservation, at a small green university of applied science.
+Instantly I knew that this was the study I was going for.
+The reason this study was so perfect for me is that they offer the specialisation ‘Tropical Forestry’, exactly what I wanted to do.
+That is how on 1st September 2015 I officially started my bachelor’s study!

-I was excited to learn more about nature, wildlife and ecosystems but this first year was all focused on the Dutch nature and landscapes.
+I was excited to learn more about nature, wildlife and ecosystems but this first year was all focused on Dutch nature and landscapes.
 Slightly less interesting than the tropics.
-The second-year was still partly focused on the Netherlands.
+The second year was still partly focused on the Netherlands.
 But after 1.5 years I could finally start with my tropical forestry specialisation.
-I had a good solid background about a lot of aspects of nature conservation, now it was time to alter this to fit the tropics.
-And we did a lot of different things.
+I had a good solid background in a lot of aspects of nature conservation, now it was time to alter this to fit the tropics.

-Field trips during the bachelor
+Field trips during the tropical forestry bachelor

 The adventures continue…

 With the field trip and the finished product from Suriname the theory part of my study was over.
 There were still 1,5 years left before I would graduate.
 These where filled with my minor, my practical placement and my thesis.
 Each of these was the duration of one semester (5 months).
 But I will not tell you about them right now.
 Otherwise, this blog will get three times as long.
 I have separate blog posts about the Erasmus exchange I did in Norway, my internship in Australia, and my thesis in South Africa!

 I spend a lot of time keeping this website filled with educational content and keeping updates about what I do to achieve my dream of working and living in Africa.
 Do you want to support me?
 You can buy me a coffee or purchase one of my digital prints.
 All proceeds will go towards my elephant research and the time spend on this website.